RedRevenant/SDSi18nConversion/README.md

  <br />
 A note: the default.json file is empty, so copy and paste text from the split files to the default.json file! <br />

-Will be rendered obsolete by the official i18n format update in a future update
+Will most likely be rendered obsolete by the official i18n format update in a future update